First Aid For Burns: How to Treat and Heal Every Type of Burn

-Burns are ugly, they hurt, and they are scary.
+Burns are ugly, they hurt and they're scary.
 But they can be treated with simple first aid steps.
-In fact, they are the one injury that must be treated before medical help arrives.
-The fact is that burns, unless treated right away, will get worse.
-They'll get deeper below the surface of the skin because the heat continues to do damage.
+In fact, they're the one injury that must be treated before medical help arrives.
+The fact is that burned skin, unless treated right away, will get worse.
+Burns will get deeper below the surface of the skin because the heat continues to do damage.

 When it comes to burns, degree has nothing to do with temperature.
 The terms first-, second-, and third-degree identify the severity of a burn.
 Of those, first-degree is the least harmful, and third-degree is the worst.

-Because first aid treatment depends on a burn's severity, it's important to correctly identify the severity of the burn.
+Because first aid treatment depends on a burn's severity, it's important to correctly identify the severity of the burn injury.
 Check the appearance at the center of the wound.
 That's usually where the burn is deepest, which is your indicator of what degree of treatment is required.

 There is a light (excuse the pun) at the end of the tunnel when it comes to burns.
 The fact is that burns can be treated successfully if first aid is administered quickly.
-By reading this, you are already ahead of the first aid burn game.
-You will know how to act fast in case of emergency.
-You will know how to treat a burn, regardless of the degree or cause, while you wait for help to arrive.
+By reading this, you're already ahead of the first aid burn game.
+You'll know how to act fast in case of an emergency.
+You'll know how to treat a burn, regardless of the degree or cause, while you wait for help to arrive.